Frequently Asked Questions About Laser Treatments in Calgary

 Deep CO2: 5-10 days of more significant redness and some swelling on Days 1-2.
 Initial healing takes 5-10 days; pinkness may persist 1-3 weeks (depending on the intensity of the treatment) but can be covered with mineral makeup.
 We provide very detailed aftercare instructions and products to optimize healing.

-Am I a good candidate for C02 laser?
+Who is a good candidate for CO2 laser?

 Good candidates have realistic expectations, are in good health, live decently healthy lifestyles, have specific concerns (wrinkles, large pores, sun damage, scars), can commit to proper aftercare including sun avoidance.
 They aren’t currently taking Accutane, blood thinners, biologics or similar medications.
 A consultation will determine if (or which type of) CO2 laser is right for your skin type and goals.

-CO2 laser provides long-lasting results because it actually remodels your skin structure and stimulates new collagen production.
-Many clients enjoy results for several years or longer with proper skincare and sun protection.
-Aging continues naturally, but treated skin treated with C02 lasers remains significantly improved over time, compared to untreated skin.
+CO2 laser results last for years.
+The treatment remodels your skin structure and stimulates new collagen production that continues improving your skin for 6-9 months after treatment.
+New research shows new collagen may continue building for up to 18 months!
+Many clients enjoy results for years with proper skincare and mineral sun protection.
+Your skin continues aging naturally, but treated skin remains significantly improved compared to untreated skin.

 The key to successful treatment is simply following our detailed aftercare instructions and maintaining communication with your technician.
 Scarring is not typical and generally only occurs if infection develops, which is easily prevented with proper aftercare.
 We monitor your skin’s response closely, and many clients are surprised by how manageable recovery is, especially with our gentler CoolPeel® option that offers minimal downtime while still improving skin texture and tone.